+1 949 357 0059 info@dopequickreads.com

 Stories of near-death experiences fascinate us.
 They involve bright white lights, visits from the dead, and hearing voices from beyond.
 Such tales have become a part of our culture and have captivated our imaginations.

-A research report has uncovered an interesting phenomenon: when someone dies from cardiac arrest, their brain may become highly active.
+A research report has recently uncovered an interesting phenomenon: when someone dies from cardiac arrest, their brain may become highly active.
 EEG monitoring of four individuals who passed away showed increased heart rate and gamma wave activity linked to consciousness.
 The activity was focused on the brain’s “hot zone” of neural correlates of consciousness located at the back of the head.

 Given multiple accounts of near-death experiences, there is a possibility that something fundamental is at its root.
 Moreover, these accounts offer glimpses into a consciousness that does not vanish entirely, even after death.